Skip to main content

 3 mentions Positive Neutral Negative

-• “This is your VR game; if you consider gameplay, adventure, and overall feel as your checklist, then you shouldn't pass on this game.
-I can't wait to see what I'm missing and what new experiences await me.”
+• “R this is your VR game.
+If gameplay, adventure, and overall feel are on your checklist, then you shouldn't pass on this game unless you feel like the wait will be worth your time or paying for early access to ITR2 was enough.
+I can't wait to see what I'm missing in this game and what new experiences there are to find, as some parts of the game have already made me feel something special.”

 • monetization